unskript/Awesome-CloudOps-Automation/.github/Anatomy-of-Runbook.md

   3. `region` is the `aws region` where the `aws ec2` can be found

-Actions depned on the respective connector.
+Actions depend on the respective connector.
 What this means is that we need to create a AWS connector before using this AWS Action.
 You can create any supported connector by clicking on `Credentials` -> Add New Credential.